Karl Schlögl: Biography

 The Austrian Academy of Sciences elected Schlögl as a corresponding member in 1978 and as a full member in 1982.
 From 1991 to 1995 Schlögl was general secretary of the academy, and from 1997 to 2000 he was vice-president of the Austrian Academy of Sciences.
 Furthermore, Schlögl was a corresponding member of the Nordrhein-Westfälische Akademie der Wissenschaften as well as the New York Academy of Sciences.

 Published works

-Karl Schlögl was one of the pioneers of the research into the geometric structure of organic compounds and the resulting mechanisms of their chemical reactions.
+Schlögl was one of the pioneers of the research into the geometric structure of organic compounds and the resulting mechanisms of their chemical reactions.
 He has been very successful with his work on new pharmaceutical substances.

 Schlögl authored and co-authored over 200 scientific publications and was an inventor on four patents.
 He supervised 51 dissertations of his doctoral students.

 Schlögl's main field of research since about 1963 was stereochemistry, and in 1970 he began to shift his focus specifically on the chirality of organic compounds.